JoaoPauloVF/Button/README.md

-# Title
+# Button

-Short desc
+A Lua function made in the [TIC-80 fantasy console](https://tic80.com/) that creates buttons that interact with the mouse.

+These buttons have an (x, y) position, booleans that check if they are pressing or were released, and a sprite pair for the above cases.
+Besides this, they have updating and rendering functions.

 ![gif of the cartridge demo.](gifs/demo.gif)

+[Click here][cartridge web page] to try the cartridge on the TIC-80 site.

 ## Controls

-How to control

-[Click here][cartridge web page] to try the cartridge on the TIC-80 site.
+Position the mouse cursor on some of the buttons and click to press it.

 ## How to get the code